saymrwulf/prophet/notes.md

-2015-01-17T23:22:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2015-01-17T02:52:00 - Late-night bugfix on financial RL environment (prophet) 2015-02-07T07:48:00 - Implementing approach from a new paper read last night (prophet)
+2015-01-17T23:22:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2015-01-17T02:52:00 - Late-night bugfix on financial RL environment (prophet) 2015-02-07T07:48:00 - Implementing approach from a new paper read last night (prophet) 2015-02-07T07:43:00 - Quick fix, referencing a known issue from the official repo (prophet)